PRODUCT DISCLOSURE STATEMENT

 - deriving their principal source of income from piloting activities; and

-Failure to comply with all eligibility requirements in Rule 2 will result in automatic termination of membership, effective from when the compliance failure commenced.
+Failure to comply with all applicable eligibility requirements in Rule 2 will result in automatic termination of membership, effective from when the compliance failure commenced.

-To obtain the Product please complete the online application form on the MBF website (www.aapmbf.com.au) and submit it with proof of Class 1 Medical Certificate, proof of employment, and proof of citizenship or being a Resident in Australia.
+To obtain the Product, complete the online application form and health questionnaire/declaration on the MBF website www.aapmbf.com.au.
+You must provide a copy of your Class 1 Medical Certificate; proof of employment; and proof of citizenship or being a Resident in Australia.
 Further documentation may be requested for any declared medical conditions.

-Commencements of cover will be effective where the applicant or Member is an employee of a company that has a bulk billing arrangements with the MBF for the payment of contributions and is verified by the MBF as covering the cost of cover, or payment of the applicable contributions is received by MBF for the cover or increase in cover..
+Commencement of Provisional Cover will be effective when the above information is supplied and the Fund confirms the applicant is eligible under an employer bulk billing agreement with the Fund for the payment of contributions and is verified by the Fund as covering the cost of cover, and/or payment of the applicable Contributions is received by MBF, as per the definition on Page 4.

-Tax laws change continuously, and as the tax treatment is dependent upon the individual tax circumstances of the Member, it is recommended that all applicants seek their own professional advice.
+Tax laws change and their effect on and treatment needs to be considered as part of the individual tax circumstances of the Member.
+It is recommended that all applicants seek their own professional tax advice.

-Monthly Disability Benefits paid from the MBF to Members will be included in the Member’s assessable income.
+Monthly Disability Benefits paid from the Fund to Members will be included in the Member’s assessable income.
 The Fund does not pay the Superannuation Guarantee Contribution as it is not a requirement.
 The Fund will withhold Pay As You Go (PAYG) Withholding Tax from any such payments unless an ATO exemption is provided.

 CAPITAL AND DEATH BENEFITS

-Where the failure of the Member’s Class 1 Medical Standards is deemed to be Permanently Lost, the MBF may pay the member a Standard Capital Benefit and the Premium Capital Benefit (if applicable).
-Upon the death of the member, the member’s beneficiary may be eligible to receive a Standard Capital Benefit, the Premium Capital Benefit (if applicable) and the Death Benefit.
-The Standard Capital Benefit, the Premium Capital Benefit and the Death Benefit do not represent income of the Member or beneficiary and is not subject to Capital Gains Tax as per Taxation Ruling IT2230.
+Where the failure of the Member’s Class 1 Medical Standards is deemed to be Permanent, the Fund may pay the Member a Standard Capital Benefit and the Premium Capital Benefit (if applicable).
+Upon the death of a Member, the Member’s Beneficiary may be eligible to receive a Standard Capital Benefit, the Premium Capital Benefit (if applicable) and the Death Benefit.
+The Standard Capital Benefit, the Premium Capital Benefit and the Death Benefit do not represent income of the Member or Beneficiary and are not subject to Capital Gains Tax as per Taxation Ruling IT2230.

 TAX FILE NUMBER (‘TFN’) DECLARATION FORM

-Members who become claimants for monthly Disability Benefits will be asked to complete a Tax File Number Declaration Form in order for the MBF to calculate PAYG withholding tax.
+Members who become claimants for monthly Disability Benefits will be asked to complete a Tax File Number Declaration Form so that the Fund can calculate PAYG Withholding Tax.

-It is not compulsory for a Claimant to quote their TFN.
-If a Member receives monthly Disability Benefits and has not quoted a TFN, the MBF will be required to deduct PAYG Withholding Tax at the top marginal tax rate plus the Medicare Levy.
+It is not compulsory for a claimant to quote their TFN.
+If a Member receives monthly Disability Benefits and has not quoted a TFN, the Fund will be required to deduct PAYG Withholding Tax at the top marginal tax rate plus the Medicare Levy.

 As a holder of an Australian Financial Services Licence (AFSL), Austair is obliged to comment on risks associated with the Product.

 All financial decisions involve risk.
-Austair does not consider that there is any significant risk to Members arising from the financial position of the MBF.
-However, for the benefit of Members the following are three risk areas that Austair is obliged to communicate.
+Austair does not consider that there is any significant risk to Members arising from the financial position of the Fund.
+However, for the benefit of Members, following are seven risk areas that Austair is obliged to communicate.

-- MBF Risk: This is the risk that the Contributions could significantly alter or the MBF could cease to operate.
-Austair considers that this is most unlikely as the MBF has a strong financial position with net assets of $71.8m (as at 30 April 2017).
+- Fund Risk: This is the risk that the Contributions could significantly alter, or the Fund could cease to operate.
+Austair considers that this is most unlikely as the MBF has a strong financial position with considerable net assets.

-- Liquidity Risk: This is a risk that the MBF may not have enough liquid assets to pay Benefits.
-Austair considers this risk is highly unlikely because annual cash flow and budgets forecast liquidity requirements.
-In addition, a rolling six months cash flow is maintained with significant liquid assets invested and available at short notice.
+- Liquidity Risk: This is a risk that the Fund may not have enough liquid assets to pay benefits.
+Austair considers this risk unlikely because it models annual cash flow and budgets to forecast liquidity requirements and monitors and updates these during the year.

-- Laws: This is the risk that corporations, insurance or taxation laws may change and this may impact upon the operation of the MBF.
+- Laws: This is the risk that corporations, insurance or taxation laws may change, and this may impact upon the operation of the Fund.
 Regulatory changes are not predictable, however the MBF has a history of complying with relevant laws and providing support to commercial pilots since 1961.

 - Claims: This is the risk that a claim may be refused at the Trustee’s discretion per Rule 1 of Permanent Loss.

-- Payments: This is the risk that payments may be reduced as per Rule 8(l).
-This is where the benefits the MBF becomes liable for over the year exceed its net income for the same period, members eligible for Capital Benefits will be paid proportionately in line with their individual contributions.
+- Payments: This is the risk that payments may be reduced as per Rule 8(I).
+This is where the benefits the Fund becomes liable for over the year exceed its net income for the same period.
+Members eligible for Capital Benefits will be paid proportionately in line with their individual contributions.

-- Suspension of Capital Benefits: This is the risk that the Trustee may, at its discretion, suspend consideration of a Member's eligibility for Capital benefits if the Trustee is not satisfied the Member is complying with their obligation under Rule 7 and Rule 8(q).
+- Suspension of Capital Benefits: This is the risk that the Trustee may, at its discretion, suspend consideration of a Member’s eligibility for Capital Benefits if the Trustee is not satisfied the Member is complying with their obligations under Rule 7 and Rule 8.

 NATURE OF A MUTUAL BENEFIT FUND

-The MBF to which Members contribute is a mutual benefit fund.
+The Fund to which Members contribute is a mutual benefit fund.
 Mutual benefit funds are operated on a not-for-profit basis, solely for the benefit of Members.
-All profits are retained in the MBF and are used to satisfy Members’ claims for Benefits or otherwise dealt with in accordance with the Rules.
+Any profits are retained in the Fund and are used to satisfy Members’ claims for benefits or otherwise applied in accordance with the Rules.

 ELECTION OF DIRECTORS

-The Directors of Austair are elected by Members of the MBF in accordance with the Rules.
-In this way, all Members have the right to influence the direction of the MBF by voting for the individuals who control Austair, the Trustee of the MBF.
-The Directors are obliged to act in the best interests of Members.
+The Directors of Austair are elected by Members of the Fund in accordance with the Rules.
+In this way, all Members have the right to influence the direction of the Fund by voting for the individuals who control Austair, the Trustee of the Fund.

 GOVERNANCE OF AUSTAIR